jackgraddon/simplepos/README.md

-# fblapos
+# SimplePOS BETA
-A Cash-Only POS system for the FBLA Concession stand.
+An easy to use and customizable point of sale system for cash only businesses.